reactphp/reactphp/src/React/HttpClient/README.md

 Interesting events emitted by Request:

-* response: the response headers were received from the server and successfully parsed.
+* `response`: The response headers were received from the server and successfully parsed.
 The first argument is a Response instance.
-* error: an error occured
+* `error`: An error occured.
-* end: the request is finished.
+* `end`: The request is finished.
 If an error occured, it is passed as first argument.
 Second and third arguments are the Response and the Request.

 Interesting events emitted by Response:

-* data: passes a chunk of the response body as first argument * error: an error occured
+* `data`: Passes a chunk of the response body as first argument
+* `error`: An error occured.
-* end: the response has been fully received.
+* `end`: The response has been fully received.
 If an error occured, it is passed as first argument

 ### Example